Soy and Estrogen... Any Connection?

 What's in Soy That's Estrogen-Like?

 Compounds like genistein and daidzein that naturally occur in soybeans and other beans are part of a class of molecules called isoflavones.
 They are phytochemicals, meaning they are chemicals produced by plants, and they also act as antioxidants, in that they accept singlet oxygen, a destructive free radical that can damage living tissue.

-Isoflavones are also classified as phytoestrogens, which means they are plant-derived materials which act like estrogen.
-They bind to estrogen receptors in a wide variety of tissues, in both male and female, similar to estrogen.
+Isoflavones are also classified as phytoestrogens, which means they are plant-derived materials that act like estrogen.
+They bind to estrogen receptors in a wide variety of tissues, in both males and females, similar to estrogen.
 Isoflavones are about 0.1-1% as potent as estradiol, natural estrogen (Molecular Pharmacology)